 "CHAVRUTOT & CHABUROT" In almost every hour in our schedule, you'll see an option called "Chavrutot and Chaburot" or "CnC."
 (We also call it a "Beit Midrash period.")
-When you sign up for a period of "Chavrutot & Chaburot," you are joining a tradition pioneered by students through centuries of Jewish history and continued today in every yeshiva all around the world.
+When you sign up for a period of "Chavrutot & Chaburot," you are joining a tradition pioneered by students through centuries of Jewish history and continued today in every yeshiva all around the world. trying to decide what to do (or just space out...).
+The teachers staffing the Beit Midrash will have lots of suggestions for what you could learn, whether it's Tanach, halachah, Jewish thought, working on your Hebrew, or anything else.

 Our Beit Midrash is the heart of Midreshet Moriah.
 It's the place where you'll find your very own "makom," a permanent place for the year where you can keep your personal sefarim and do your learning.
 It will help you feel a sense of belonging, connection and ownership and facilitate your learning and your tefilah.
-The keys to success in CnC are a) putting your phone away so it doesn't distract you and b) choosing a project so that you don't waste time every week trying to decide what to do (or just space out...).
-The learned, b) make sure you understand it, c) clarify your notes, d) make lists of questions to go back to ask your teachers.
-PREP:
+The keys to success in CnC are a) putting your phone away so it doesn't distract you and b) choosing a project so that you don't waste time every week